idodov/RedAlert/README.md

 You can generate a new binary sensor to monitor your city within the user interface under **'Settings' > 'Devices and Services' > 'Helpers' > 'Create Helper' > 'Template' > 'Template binary sensor'**

 **Ensure that you employ the accurate syntax!**

-*Should you follow this guide prior to the existence of any active alerts, you might observe "unavailable" displayed on the sensor status.
-This occurs due to the absence of stored data on the sensor for reference.*

 ![QQQ](https://github.com/idodov/RedAlert/assets/19820046/3d5e93ab-d698-4ce0-b341-6bee0e641e05)